GeeLaw/ahbtr/Literature.md

 - `C:FiaNao93` is worse than naive if full collusion resistance is required.
 - Public attributes (i.e., recipient set) are never counted in ciphertext size.
 - Are `EPRINT:SakFur07` and `AC:Delerablee07` concurrent?
 They read very similar.
+- `PKC:AttLib10` reduces the number of pairing to constant, but not the total time.
+(Constant number of pairings is kind of expected, sicne we usually pair across keys and ciphertext, so using associativity, i.e., pair(source group operations) = target group operations(pair), we must be able to make the number of pairings constant.
+See `LL20b` footnote.)

 ## Traitor Tracing Efficiency and Security